 In support of the 18 national development goals, the UNCT collaborates with the Government and the broader development community, including civil society and private sector.
-The work of the UN in Lao PDR is guided by the Lao PDR – United Nations Partnership Framework.
+The work of the UN in Lao PDR is guided by the Lao PDR – United Nations Sustainable Development Cooperation Framework.

 The UNCT is led by the UN Resident Coordinator.

 Sustainable Development.
 With nearly 60% national planning indicators linked to SDG indicators, Lao PDR presented its first Voluntary National Review on the implementation of the 2030 Agenda in 2018.
 In 2016, Lao PDR adopted its national SDG18 on ‘Lives Safe from UXO’.

 Decent Livelihoods.
 Lao PDR is investing in decreasing poverty and improving opportunities for employment.
 In 2018, the UN declared Lao PDR eligible to graduate from the Least Developed Country status as the country met the criteria of human assets and GNI per capita.